Skip to Main Content

 Research Skills for First-Year Seminars (FSEMs)

-• Working Backward - Use the citations that you find in scholarly books and articles to identify older sources on the same topic.
-Then, find the full text of those older sources, using Primo or the library databases.
+• Working Backward - Use the citations you find in scholarly books and articles to identify older sources on the same topic.
+Then locate the full text of those materials in the library's databases.

-Please watch this short video from McMaster University to learn more about using citation chaining to find sources.
+Please watch this short video from McMaster University to learn more about using citation chaining to find additional sources for your research papers.

 Why is this important?